-New Hampshire Veteran Suicide Data Sheet, 2014
+New Hampshire Veteran Suicide Data Sheet, 2015

-The 2014 state data sheets contain the most up-to-date Veteran suicide information for all 50 states, the District of Columbia, and Puerto Rico.
-These sheets have been updated to reflect the U.S. Department of Veterans Affairs' expanded analysis of suicide rates and include data that has become available since the last update in 2017.
+The 2015 state data sheets contain the most up-to-date Veteran suicide information for all 50 states, the District of Columbia, and Puerto Rico.
+These sheets reflect the U.S. Department of Veterans Affairs' expanded analysis of suicide rates and include data that has become available since the release of the 2014 state data sheets.

 This New Hampshire Veteran Suicide Data Sheet is based on a collaborative effort among the U.S. Department of Veterans Affairs (VA), the U.S. Department of Defense (DoD), and the National Center for Health Statistics (NCHS).
 The statistics herein are derived from multiple data sources, including the VA Office of Enterprise Integration, the VA Serious Mental Illness Treatment Resource and Evaluation Center, VA Post-Deployment Health Services, the VA Center of Excellence for Suicide Prevention, and the Defense Suicide Prevention Office.
 Cause of death was identified through the NCHS National Death Index (NDI).
-For additional information, please email Dr. Megan McCarthy, National Deputy Director for Suicide Prevention, VA Office of Mental Health and Suicide Prevention, at megan.mccarthy@va.gov.
+For additional information, please email Dr. Megan McCarthy, National Deputy Director for Suicide Prevention, vA Office of Mental Health and Suicide Prevention, at megan.mccarthy@va.gov.

-New Hampshire Veteran Suicide Deaths, 2014
+New Hampshire Veteran Suicide Deaths, 2015

 Sex Veteran Suicides

-Total 33
+Total 29

-Male 30-40
+Male 20-30

 Female <10